 If the successful applicant is not a settled worker then they will need to assess their current immigration status and whether they are the following should be considered before requesting sponsorship.

 If the individual is applying from outside the UK we need to make sure that they have not previously been sponsored under Tier 2 in the past 12 months.

 Individuals who have previously been sponsored under Tier 2 by any employer in the UK, and have now left the UK and their visa lapsed or expired are subject to a 12 month colling off period.
-They cannot return to the UK on Tier 2 during the 12 months period after they left the UK.
+They cannot return to the UK on a Skilled Worker visa during the 12 months period after they left the UK.

 Failure to apply this rule will result in automatic refusal of their visa with no refund.